OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table with Tailwind CSS

-This challenge involves creating a responsive pricing table using Tailwind CSS.
-The table should display three pricing plans (Basic, Pro, and Premium) with different features and prices, adapting seamlessly to various screen sizes.
-The design emphasizes clean aesthetics and easy readability.
+This challenge focuses on creating a responsive pricing table using Tailwind CSS.
+The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes, offering three different pricing tiers.

 **Description of the Styling:**

-The pricing table will utilize Tailwind CSS classes to achieve a modern and responsive layout.
-Key styling elements include:

-* **Cards:** Each pricing plan will be represented as a separate card with a shadow and rounded corners.
-* **Color Scheme:** A subtle color scheme will be used to visually distinguish the plans.
-The "Pro" plan will have a slightly more prominent visual treatment.
-* **Responsiveness:** The layout will adjust gracefully from large screens to smaller mobile screens, ensuring readability and usability across all devices.
-* **Clear Hierarchy:**  Headings, prices, and features will be clearly differentiated using Tailwind's typography classes.
+The pricing table will feature three columns representing different pricing plans (e.g., Basic, Pro, Premium).
+Each column will contain:

+* **A plan title:**  Clearly labeled (e.g., "Basic", "Pro", "Premium").
+* **A price:** Displayed prominently.
+* **A list of features:** Bulleted list of included features.
+* **A call to action button:**  (e.g., "Choose Plan").

+The styling will utilize Tailwind CSS classes for rapid development and responsiveness.
+The design will emphasize clear visual separation between plans, good use of whitespace, and a mobile-first approach.

 **Full Code:**